 Print Copies of Your Resume and Other Documents

-Make sure you have a copy or two of your resume, cover letter, and/or list of references.
+Ensure you have a copy or two of your resume, cover letter, and list of references.
 This will show your preparedness in the event that the interviewer forgot to bring your documents to the interview.
-Bring a notepad and pen and your list of questions that you have prepared.
+Bring a notepad, pen, and your list of questions that you have prepared.